KaKigw/Luna_FastApi/README.md

 ### ✅ Hugging Face Spaces

+LunaVoice is deployed on Hugging Face Spaces using the FastAPI SDK.

+**Setup requirements:**
-- Type: `FastAPI`
+- SDK: `fastapi`
 - Entry point: `fastapi/src/app.py`
-- SDK: `fastapi`
-- Python version: pinned to `3.11.9` for FAISS compatibility
+- Python version: `3.11.9` (for FAISS compatibility)
-- Ensure `requirements.txt` is in the root directory
+- `requirements.txt` must be in the root directory

 ### ❌ Render

 Deployment to Render failed due to memory limitations.
 The free tier provides only **512MB RAM**, which was exceeded during runtime.
-Consider upgrading the plan or using Hugging Face Spaces for lightweight deployment.
+Hugging Face Spaces is recommended for lightweight deployment.

 ---